“Knowing others is wisdom, knowing yourself is Enlightenment”

-My approach is warm, compassionate, and non-judgmental.
-As your therapist, I help you bring a flow into your life in order to be able to overcome the hard time you’re going through currently.
-My work is to help you see the different paths that you have, not only focusing on the symptoms that you may be exhibiting.
+As your therapist, I help you bring a flow into your life.
 I follow your process and walk with you, side by side, into the hidden parts of yourself which tell your story.
 Here is where we acknowledge both your pain and your resiliency.
 We then set up a path for healing & transformation.

 Languages: English (fluent), Arabic (native) and French (basic)

-Approach: Talk therapy, drama therapy, Auto-biographical Therapeutic performance-oriented process, and non-directive play therapy for children.
+Approach: Talk therapy, drama therapy, mindfulness, somatic, psychodynamics, relational, and non-directive play therapy.

-Techniques: Mindfulness, solution-focused, Cognitive Behavioral, Transactional analysis, Somatic and Psychodrama.
+Techniques: Mindfulness, solution-focused, cognitive behavioral, transactional analysis, and Psychodrama.

 - Children (toddlers to 12 years old) and their families